OwnTheDayIO/otdtc/README.md

-# otdtc
+# OTD-Token-Contract
-Own the Day - Token Contract
+Ethereum Smart Contract for Own the Day - Crypto Collectibles